-Insulated plasterboard is a commonly used building material, which is comprised of a sheet of standard plasterboard or gypsum board, and a sheet of insulating material sandwiched together into a single sheet.
+Insulated plasterboard is a commonly used building material.
+Insulated plasterboard is comprised of a sheet of standard plaster board with insulation on the back.
+The board and the insulating material are sandwiched together into a single sheet.
 It is available in a variety of sizes and thicknesses, with a choice of finish and material used for the insulation.

-Insulated plasterboard is mainly used on internal walls to enhance the thermal performance without adding too much depth to the wall.
-It can be fixed with plasterboard nails, screws or even adhesive, making it an easier option for some DIY tasks.
+Insulated plasterboard is mainly used on internal walls to enhance thermal performance without adding too much depth to the wall.
+It can be fixed with plasterboard nails, screws, or even adhesive, making it an easier option for some DIY tasks.
 After the wall is finished, standard plasterboard fixings can usually be used without problem, although some toggle fixings may prove difficult to use.

 Types of Insulated Plasterboard

-There are several different types of insulated plasterboard available, which varies in price depending on the thickness and materials used in its construction.
+There are several different types of insulated plasterboard available, which vary in price depending on the thickness and materials used in its construction.

 Basic Insulated Plasterboard – e.g. Gyproc ThermaLine Basic

-This type of plasterboard is normally made up of 9.5mm gypsum board, backed with a sheet of expanded polystyrene.
+This type of plaster board with insulation is normally made up of a 9.5mm gypsum board, backed with a sheet of expanded polystyrene.
 The thickness of the insulating sheet can vary between 12mm and 30mm, depending on the insulation level needed.
 Can be used to line the walls of internal rooms.

 Vapour-Control Insulated Plasterboard – e.g. Gyproc ThermaLine PIR

-Moisture Resistant Insulated Plasterboard – Gyproc ThermaLine PIR MR
+Moisture Resistant Insulated Plasterboard – e.g. Gyproc ThermaLine PIR MR

-A higher performance insulated plasterboard which is made up of 12-13mm gypsum board, backed with rigid polyisocyanurate foam and two vapour barriers.
-Designed for use in wall lining and partitions where both thermal performance and high moisture resistance is required.
+Higher-performance insulated plasterboard, which is made up of 12-13mm gypsum board, backed with rigid polyisocyanurate foam and two vapour barriers.
+Designed for use in wall lining and partitions where both thermal performance and high moisture resistance are required.

 High-performance Insulated Plasterboard – e.g. Gyproc ThermaLine Super

 High-performance insulated plasterboard is normally a sheet of 9-13mm gypsum board, backed with high-density phenolic foam.
 It will normally also include at least one vapour-control layer.
-Designed to be used in both refurbishment and new build for walls, ceilings where a higher level of thermal insulation is required.
+Designed to be used in both refurbishment and new builds for walls, and ceilings where a higher level of thermal insulation is required.

 When to Use Insulated Plasterboard

-Insulated plasterboard is used to line internal walls, normally brick walls, when both insulation and dry-lining is needed.
-It is normally quicker to install than the traditional dry-lining/insulation method, and can be a cheaper solution to using foil-backed plasterboard and a layer of traditional insulation material.
+Insulated plasterboard is used to line internal walls, normally brick walls, when both insulation and dry-lining are needed.
+It is normally quicker to install than the traditional dry-lining/insulation method It is also a cheaper solution than using foil-backed plasterboard and a layer of traditional insulation material.
 It also has the advantage of offering a thermal layer with a thinner profile, resulting in less room being lost overall.